makozi/paystack-react-pay/README.md

 # @makozi/paystack-react-pay

 **@makozi/paystack-react-pay** is a lightweight, fully-typed React library for seamless integration with the Paystack Payment Gateway.
-It supports three integration patterns—Hook, Button, and Consumer—making it easy to add secure payments to your React or Next.js applications.
+It supports three integration patterns: Hook, Button, and Consumer, making it easy to add secure payments to your React or Next.js applications.

 ---